Bert1952/Vevor-Meteo-station-rf-protocol/README.md

 Word 14 and 15.
 16 bits raincounter.
 Word 8 is HI part.  each increment will be 0.2 mm

-Word 16  UV radiation.
-Might be 16 bits (word 17)
+Word 16  UV radiation. range 0-16
 Word 17,18,19  24 bits of Solar radiation.
 Word 19 is HI word, word 20 middle, word 21 Low part Word 20,21: Checksum.
 Need to be investigated how this is composed